Thank you for trying AMP!

 Ultimately, our goal is to curb the cycle of recidivism.
 Supporting those who've been given a second chance to change their lives for the better helps make that impact.

-Fox Facility - CoreCivic publishes the names of their inmates currently in their facility in Colorado.
+Fox Facility - CoreCivic publishes the names of the inmates currently in their facility in Colorado.
 Your search should start with this locator first to see if your loved one is there.

 The second box is the InmateAid Inmate Search.
-This database of inmates is user-generated content for the purpose of accessing and utilizing any or all of the InmateAid services.
-If you need our assistance creating your own inmate profile to keep in touch, email us at firstname.lastname@example.org and we will assist you in locating your inmate.
+This database of inmates is user-generated content to access and utilize any or all of the InmateAid services.
+If you need our assistance creating your inmate profile to keep in touch, email us at email@example.com and we will assist you in locating your inmate.

 Entering a Facility for Visitation